pipelinecd/pipeline/DSL-design.md

 2. Prepare an execution environment containing:
     * maven version 3.0.5 on the PATH
     * git version 1.7.9.5 on the PATH
-3. Verify that the provided configuration is valid according to the pipeline definition
+3. Verify that the provided configuration is valid according to the pipeline definition.
-4. Do some additional environment preparation and verification after the configuration is found valid (eg. Verify that the provided scm configuration is correct by trying to connect)
+4. Do some additional environment preparation and verification after the configuration is found valid (e.g. verify that the provided scm configuration is correct by trying to connect).
-5. Start executing the _commit_ stage, as that's the starting point of this graph of stages
+5. Start executing the _commit_ stage, as that's the starting point of this graph of stages:
     1. Start stage _document_
     2. Start stage _inspect_
         1. Start stage _snapshot-release_

-If anything fails in this pipeline, it directly exists with a failure status.
+If anything fails in this pipeline, it directly exits with a failure status.
 The _document_ and _inspect_ stages could be started in parallel.
-As they're on the same level, if one of them fails, the other will continue to run until it finished (succesful or not).
-At that point the pipeline will exist with a failure status.
+As they are on the same level, if one of them fails, the other will continue to run until it finishes (successfully or not).
+At that point the pipeline will exit with a failure status.